fsantanna/fsantanna.github.io/Freechains/tragedy.md

 Users act on their own interests, contrarily to the common good, causing the platforms to collapse.
-There is no principled and localized coordination, but only centralized and generic counter-abuse measures.
+There is no principled and localized coordination, but only centralized and generic counter-abuse protection.

 Freechains relies on a reputation system that embraces locality and subjectivity to escape the tragedy of the commons:

-1. Users can create forum chains with their own subjective rules (netiquettes).
+1. Users can create forums with their own subjective rules (netiquettes).
-2. Creators receive initial reputation tokens (`reps`) to distribute to new users.
+2. Creators receive initial reputation tokens, known as `reps`, to redistribute to new users.
 3. Users need `reps` to post.
-4. Consolidated posts generate new `reps` to their authors.
+4. Consolidated posts generate new `reps` to authors.
 5. Likes and dislikes transfer `reps` between users.

 These rules
-    support local communities with common interests (rules `1` and `2`), prevent abusive behavior from free riders (rule `2`), encourage authoring and steady growth (rule `4`), and lead to descentralization of power (rules `4` and `5`).
+    support local communities sharing interests (rules `1` and `2`), prevent abusive behavior from free riders (rule `3`), encourage authoring and steady growth (rule `4`), and lead to descentralization of power (rules `4` and `5`).